gioele-scaletta/EZShop-Software-Engineering-Project/Deliverables/DesignDocument.md

 | FR8 | X |   |   |   | X |   |   | X |   |

 # Verification sequence diagrams
+\<select key scenarios from the requirement document.
+For each of them define a sequence diagram showing that the scenario can be implemented by the classes and methods in the design>

 ### Use Case 1